 It’s SO easy to use while traveling.

-Instead of packing tampons, pads, the dreaded period undies, etc. I now only have to worry about bringing my menstrual cup and it’s light fabric carrying case.
+Instead of packing tampons, pads, the dreaded period undies, etc. I now only have to worry about bringing my menstrual cup and its fabric carrying case.

-After using the cup for a year I can now say with confidence that I am not ever planning to go back to tampons and pads again.
+After using the cup for three years I can now say with confidence that I am not ever planning to go back to tampons and pads again.
 While there might be a small amount of maintenance required when using a menstrual cup, the benefits deeply outweigh any negatives!

 Do you use a menstrual cup?
-Tell me about your thoughts on the best menstrual cup on the market!
+Tell me about your thoughts on the best menstrual cup for travel and everyday life!
 Have I convinced you to try a menstrual cup?
 Let me know what you think!

 I am totally with you here.
 The most important thing for me is the amount of waste it saves, but I also feel better about using it.
 It’s much less intrusive than tampons and pads I think, partly as you don’t have to work out what to do with them once they are used.
 Thanks for writing this!

 Hi Katie, I am glad to hear that you agree with me on the aspect of waste and how a menstrual cup can make a significant difference.
 I thought it would be strange at first to use it but after the first time, it was so natural.
 No more tampons… EVER!
 Thank you for your comment! 🙂